Skip to main content

 Before starting verification, check whether the card is already verified.
 The API returns a status that is always one of the following:

-If the status is active, verification is complete and you can skip directly to Give Card Permission.
+If the status is active, verification is complete and you can skip directly to Create an Agent Card.
 If it is pending, reuse the existing verification response in the next step rather than creating a new one.

 2